 Benjamin West is another legendary Neoclassical painter.
-West was a British-American artist whose time on the Grand Tour inspired his art.
-One of his most famous paintings, Agrippina Landing at Brundisium with the Ashes of Germanicus, perfectly encapsulates the major tenets of Neoclassical art.
-The painting depicts a group of mournful Roman women in procession, set in front of a stunning background of Roman architecture.
+West was a British-American Neoclassical artist whose time on the Grand Tour inspired his classical artworks.
+One of his most famous paintings, Agrippina Landing at Brundisium with the Ashes of Germanicus, perfectly encapsulates the major tenets of the Neoclassical era.
+The painting depicts a group of mournful Roman women in a procession, set in front of a stunning background of Roman architecture.
 The scene is painted with incredible clarity, and it is reflective of the Classical ideals that West picked up from his time abroad.

 Yale University Art Gallery, New Haven

-John William Godward is another iconic Neoclassical painter.
-He exhibited in the Royal Academy beginning in 1887, and he is revered today for his meticulous recreations of classical Roman style, dress and architecture.
+John Godward is another iconic Neoclassical painter.
+He exhibited in the Royal Academy beginning in 1887, and he is revered today for his meticulous recreations of the classical Roman art style, dress and architecture.
 A Pompeiian Lady exhibits these characteristic features of Godward’s work, displaying a Roman woman in profile against a background of classical columns and scenery.
-This lavish painting also reflects the Neoclassicists’ interests in archaeology.
-With the discovery of Pompeii in 1738, artists, scholars and writers began imagining what life was like in this ancient Roman city, and it was used as a source of inspiration by many.
+This lavish Neoclassical painting also reflects the dominant interests in archaeology at the time.
+With the discovery of Pompeii in 1738, artists, scholars and writers began imagining what life was like in this ancient Roman city and used it as a source of inspiration.

 Musée de l'Armée, Paris